nzhang09/bios611/README.md

 Open web browser http://localhost:8787/, please log in with username "rstudio" and password "yourpassword".
 Then you should be able to see a list of project files in the right bottom panel "Files" tab.

 ### Makefile:
-The Makefile creates the datasets used in the analysis and builds the report from R Markdown html.
+The Makefile creates all the datasets and figures, and builds the report from R Markdown.
 It simplifies the workflow by defining targets and dependencies.

 ### report.Rmd:
 The report.Rmd is an R Markdown file that generates the html report.
 Please use the Terminal in the docker container and run